 There is no individual security risk in FZIPX because the fund’s top 10 holdings combined for just 2.46% of the index fund’s portfolio.
 However, this Fidelity fund has some sector-level risk because the financial services, industrial and technology sectors combine for over 48% of the fund’s weight.

 The Fidelity High Yield Factor ETF (NYSEARCA:FDHY), an actively managed fund, is one of the newer Fidelity funds in the fixed income universe and with default rates remaining low this year, investors can up their income streams by being bold with bond funds like FDHY.

 Some of the advantages of actively managed corporate bond funds include the abilities of the managers to manage interest rate risk and seek credit opportunities as they present themselves.
 For example, if high-yield bond market participants are favoring higher rated junk debt, FDHY can adjust allocations away from speculative fare.

-At the end of May, FDHY had a duration of 3.94 years and a yield to worst of 5.92%.
-FDHY holds 187 junk bonds.
+At the end of May, FDHY had a duration of 3.3 years and an annualized dividend yield of 4.7%.
+FDHY holds 191 bonds.

 As of this writing, Todd Shriber does not own any of the aforementioned securities.